-This is a 6-day on the Overland Track adventure; you’ll carry a large pack and learn to adapt in the wilderness.
-With this trek departing in the main walking season from October to May, conditions are generally good for camping and walking.
+This is a 6-day Overland Track adventure; you’ll carry a large pack and learn to adapt in the wilderness.
+With this adventure departing in the main walking season from October to May, conditions are generally good for camping and walking.
 The roughly 65km Overland Track starts at Cradle Mountain in Tasmania’s central northwest and finishes at the northern shores of Lake St Clair.
-As you head south, you will pass through an array of unique Central Highland landscapes such a moss-lined Jurassic looking forests, low alpine moorlands, eucalyptus woodlands and scenic mountain plateaus and passes.
-Along the way, there are also side treks where you will visit pristine lakes, beautiful waterfalls and historic landmarks, and weather permitting, climb Mt Ossa, the highest mountain in Tasmania.
+As you head south, you will pass through an array of unique Central Highland landscapes such as moss-lined Jurassic-looking forests, low alpine moorlands, eucalyptus woodlands and scenic mountain plateaus and passes.
+Along the way, there are also side trips where you will visit pristine lakes, beautiful waterfalls and historic landmarks, and weather permitting, climb Mt Ossa, the highest mountain in Tasmania.
 It’s hard not to see why this iconic track draws walkers from all over the world to experience the beauty of this Wilderness World Heritage Area.

 9 Days Total

 |Nov 21 - Nov 29||Fully Booked||Book Now||Yes|